satoruk-icepp/eudaq/README.md

  * Make pull request to *HGCDAQ/tb2017* from your development branch

-For more details, chackout [our wiki pages](https://github.com/HGCDAQ/eudaq/wiki).
+For more details on HGC part of the code, checkout [our wiki pages](https://github.com/HGCDAQ/eudaq/wiki).

 eudaq
 =====